 - the Artists in Schools Directory, a publicly accessible online resource that lists all Artists in Schools approved programs;

 - face-to-face meetings during the Cultural Arts Booking Fair, which Cultural Arts Representatives are required to attend; and

-- direct communication with Cultural Arts Representatives, whose emails are shared with AIS artists.
+- direct communication with Cultural Arts Representatives.

 - always blind carbon copy (Bcc) email addresses;

 - remove Cultural Arts Representatives from distribution list if requested to do so; and

 - send no more than one email per week.